-- 2.1 The Clerk is responsible for providing advice to the panel which it requires to discharge its functions, whether or not the panel has requested that advice, on: - questions of law - questions of mixed law and fact - matters of practice and procedure - any relevant decisions of the superior courts and Tribunals; and - the decision-making structure to be applied in any given appeal - 2.2 The Clerk will keep a personal note of the evidence and submissions of the parties at the hearing to assist in drafting the decision.
-No verbatim record of proceedings is made. - 2.3 The Clerk must not make findings of fact or law but may assist the panel by reminding it of the evidence and arguments from their notes. - 2.4 The Clerk may ask questions of witnesses and the parties in order to clarify the evidence and any issues in the appeal when invited to do so by the Chairman.
+- 2.1 The Clerk is responsible for providing advice to the panel which it requires to discharge its functions, whether or not the panel has requested that advice, on: - questions of law - questions of mixed law and fact - matters of practice and procedure - any relevant decisions of the superior courts and Tribunals; and - the decision-making structure to be applied in any given appeal - 2.2 The Clerk may take notes of the evidence and submissions presented by the parties at the hearing to assist in drafting the panel's decision.
+No verbatim record of proceedings is made. - 2.3 The Clerk does not make findings of fact or law but assists the panel by reminding it of the evidence and arguments. - 2.4 The Clerk may ask questions of witnesses and the parties in order to clarify the evidence and any issues in the appeal when invited to do so by the Presiding Senior Member.
 They may seek clarification of an answer or point at the time. - 2.5 The Clerk is under a duty to assist unrepresented parties to present their case, without becoming an advocate for the party concerned.